 Answer yes to any of the above and we would love to hear from you.

-We’re looking for a Group Scout Leader to help develop the group and what we do.
-If you’re interested please contact Paula Prest at firstname.lastname@example.org or 07944242513 for more information.
+If you’re interested in the Group Scout Leader role or volunteering please contact Paula Prest at firstname.lastname@example.org, or email@example.com or 07944242513 for more information.

 Contact Name: Nigel Whiston,